Jupyter receives the ACM Software System Award

 In May, 2018, it was announced that Project Jupyter has been awarded the 2017 ACM Software System Award, a significant honor for the project.
 It joined an illustrious list of projects that contains major highlights of computing history, including Unix, TeX, S (R's predecessor), the Web, Mosaic, Java, INGRES and more.

-Among the recipients of the award - leaders who were selected by their peers for making a significant contribution - is Matthias Bussonier, a former student of ENS Paris-Saclay.
+Among the recipients of the award - leaders who were selected by their peers for making a significant contribution - are Matthias Bussonier and Sylvain Corlay, two former students of ENS Paris-Saclay.

 What is Jupyter ?